open-ch/pyrene/CONTRIBUTING.md

 ### Have an idea or suggestion for improvement?

 Great!
 Please have a look at the _Principles_ secion on <https://open-ch.github.io/pyrene/>.
-Other than most existing component libraries, in many cases we value consistency higher than flexibility.
+Unlike most existing component libraries, in many cases we value consistency higher than flexibility.
 Therefore, we often carefully evaluate whether a specific feature or option is really necessary.

 Please also understand that there are a lot of things to consider, like consistency, backwards compatibility, future extensibility.
 Join us in the discussion to balance those requirements.